Lauren Price: Professional boxing career

-WBA Welterweight champion
+WBA welterweight champion

 Price vs. McCaskill

 On 14 March 2024, it was announced that Price would challenge Jessica McCaskill for her WBA, IBO, and Ring female welterweight World titles on 11 May 2024 at Cardiff International Arena in Cardiff, Wales.
 Price won the contest by unanimous technical decision after an accidental clash of heads that took place in the fifth round caused an injury to McCaskill's eye and she was ruled unable to continue at the start of round nine.
 The win made Price Wales’ first female professional boxing world champion.

 Price vs. Mateus

-Price made the first defense of her WBA, IBO and Ring welterweight titles against Bexcy Mateus in Liverpool, England on 14 December 2024.
+Price made the first defense of her WBA, IBO and Ring welterweight titles against Bexcy Mateus at the Exhibition Centre in Liverpool, England, on 14 December 2024.
 She won by stoppage in the third round.

+Unified welterweight champion

 Price vs. Jonas

-Price defeated Natasha Jonas by unanimous decision at the Royal Albert Hall in London, England on 7 March 2025 to retain her WBA welterweight title, and claim the WBC and IBF titles.
+Price defeated Natasha Jonas by unanimous decision at the Royal Albert Hall in London, England, on 7 March 2025 to retain her WBA welterweight title, and claim the WBC and IBF titles.

+Price vs. Piñeiro

+After more than a year away from the competitive boxing ring, Price made the first defence of her unified WBC, WBA and IBF female welterweight titles against the previously undefeated Stephanie Pineiro Aquino on 4 April 2026 at Cardiff International Arena in Cardiff, Wales.
+She won by unanimous decision.